On the Non-decoupling of Supervised Fine-tuning and Reinforcement Learning in Post-training: Abstract

 \section{Abstract}

 Post-training of large language models routinely interleaves supervised fine-tuning (SFT) with reinforcement learning (RL).
 These two methods have different objectives: SFT minimizes the cross-entropy loss between model outputs and expert responses, while RL maximizes reward signals derived from human preferences or rule-based verifiers.
 Modern reasoning models have widely adopted the practice of alternating SFT and RL training.
 However, there is no theoretical account of whether they can be decoupled.
-We prove that decoupling is impossible in either order: (1) SFT-then-RL coupling: RL increases SFT loss under SFT optimality and (2) RL-then-SFT coupling: SFT lowers the reward achieved by RL.
+We prove that decoupling is impossible in either order: (1) SFT-then-RL coupling: RL increases SFT loss under both distributional (KL-based) and landscape (PL-based) analyses; and (2) RL-then-SFT coupling: SFT lowers the reward achieved by RL under analogous conditions.
+Under the PL condition, we further derive the optimal RL duration that balances reward improvement against SFT degradation, identify the non-decoupling threshold governing when RL can improve SFT, and bound the gradient misalignment via spectral concentration.
 Experiments on Qwen3-0.6B confirm the predicted degradation, verifying that SFT and RL cannot be separated without loss of prior performance in the post-training pipeline.